Skip to content

 Direct Professional Licensing for Military Experience

-Veterans leave military service with a wealth of transferable skills and professional experiences.
-Thanks to an Oregon law passed in 2012, you may be able to attain official accreditation for those skills in the civilian workforce.
+Thanks to an Oregon law passed in 2012, you may be able to attain official accreditation for skills gained from your military experience.

 The program, designed to quickly get service members back to work after serving in the military, requires certain professional licensing agencies and boards in Oregon to accept military training or experience as an allowable substitution for traditional civilian education or experience required for licensure, certification or registration.
 That means veterans in certain fields don’t need to go back to school for training they have already received in the military.